 Demonstrate gratitude, loving respect and stewardship of the earth.

-Cultivate sacred connection and 'right relationship' with mother earth and all of life.
-Understand we are all one.
+Cultivate a sacred connection and 'right relationship' with mother earth and all life.

 Be an Earth Steward! : ) Together we can shift and live more gently on the earth every day.
 Let us ensure a healthy earth for future generations!

 |Join The Great Lakes Water Walk on Sun September 24, 2017.

 To sign up and learn more, visit: greatlakeswaterwalk.ca/

 Earlier Earth Steward Walks: (l like to earth steward walk every day : )

 Sun June 25/2017 (noon - 4pm) - Earth walk litter clean-up along 11 km walk to the Indigenous Arts Festival (at Fort York), Toronto.
 Thank you, Miigwech to the Mississaugas of the Credit River First Nation, the Haudenosaunee, the Anishinaabe, the Wendat, and other Indigenous peoples, for your beautiful example of earth stewardship and sacred relationship with all of life, on these lands for thousands of years.